-Special: Right now Bluehost is offering a sale for BYOB visitors on hosting for just $2.65 per month instead of$7.99 per month.
+Special: Right now Bluehost is offering BYOB visitors blog hosting for just $2.75 per month instead of$7.99 per month.
 That’s a sweet reduction you should grab while available.
-This sale ends at 11:59 P.M.
-Mountain Standard Time on Tuesday, July 16th.

 1. Click here to get the special $2.75 per month rate on Bluehost or on the orange button below, and then click “Get Started Now”.

 2. he next thing you will see is a choice of three different plans.
 You can choose whichever one best fits your needs.
 However, I highly recommend the Prime or Plus plan because it offers some great features for free that will help you grow much faster.